TM4VETR/noise_aware_ner_vet/README.md

 pip install -r requirements.txt
 ```

-The `requirements.txt` file has been frozen, i.e., for each package the version used has been specified.
 Only for `torch`, the version to be used heavily depends on the system (with/without CUDA, underlying Python and C++ version).
+The `requirements.txt` file has been frozen, i.e., each package version is fixed to ensure reproducibility.

 ### Required environment variables